Capt. Jeremy and Capt. Erica are crossing the Atlantic Ocean in August 2022. Follow their progress!

 2 Immersion Suits (used)

-Ditch Bag (outfitted with more gear than we could ever need)
+Ditch Bag (outfitted with more gear than we hope we ever need)

 Emergency Medical Kit – put together with guidance from an emergency medical doctor